Review August 2016 | Volume 124 | Issue 8

 Laying a Community-Based Foundation for Data-Driven Semantic Standards in Environmental Health Sciences

-Objectives: Identify a committed community and mechanisms needed to develop EHS semantic standards that will advance understanding about the impacts of environmental exposures on human disease.
+Objectives: We aimed to identify a committed community and mechanisms needed to develop EHS semantic standards that will advance understanding about the impacts of environmental exposures on human disease.

 Discussion: Creating and maintaining an EHS common language is a continuous and iterative process, requiring community building around research interests and needs, enabling integration and reuse of existing data, and providing a low barrier of access for researchers needing to use or extend such a resource.

-Conclusions: Recommendations included developing a community-supported Web-based toolkit that would enable: 1) collaborative development of EHS research questions and use cases; 2) construction of user-friendly tools for searching and extending existing semantic resources; 3) education and guidance about standards and their implementation; and 4) creation of a plan for governance and sustainability.
+Conclusions: Recommendations included developing a community-supported web-based toolkit that would enable a) collaborative development of EHS research questions and use cases, b) construction of user-friendly tools for searching and extending existing semantic resources, c) education and guidance about standards and their implementation, and d) creation of a plan for governance and sustainability.

 Received: 7 July 2015

 Note to readers with disabilities: EHP strives to ensure that all journal content is accessible to all readers.
 However, some figures and Supplemental Material published in EHP articles may not conform to 508 standards due to the complexity of the information being presented.
 If you need assistance accessing journal content, please contact firstname.lastname@example.org.
 Our staff will work with you to assess and meet your accessibility needs within 3 working days.

 Note to readers with disabilities: EHP has provided a 508-conformant table of contents summarizing the Supplemental Material for this article (see below) so readers with disabilities may determine whether they wish to access the full, nonconformant Supplemental Material.
 If you need assistance accessing journal content, please contact email@example.com.
 Our staff will work with you to assess and meet your accessibility needs within 3 working days.

 Supplemental Table of Contents PDF (107 KB)